 There are legal guidelines to follow when using video in your classroom.

-For the full discussion see the Library's copyright page on video recordings.
+Please see the Library's Teaching and Copyright page.
 See next box for Online Teaching video copyright guidelines.

 The face-to-face teaching exemption allows use of a copyrighted film in classroom teaching when ALL of the following conditions are met: